HoracioSoldman/delivery_app/README.md

     - Run: `npm start` or `npm test` for the test.

 ### `Technologies`
-14. On the front-end: React, Redux, Axios, Socket.io, Enzyme & Jest (for the test) On the Back-end: NodeJS, Express, Socket.io
+14. On the front-end: React, Redux, Axios, Styled-components, Socket.io, Enzyme & Jest (for the test) On the Back-end: NodeJS, Express, Socket.io